Chapter 7 : Cats & Dogs

 I quickly packed my things away and hurried towards the exit.
 Pince was nowhere to be seen, nor was anyone else; she must have forgotten about me, huddled behind a stack of books in the far corner.

-The castle was so quiet I could hear the distant rumble of thunder and tell it would soon reach Hogwarts.
+The castle was so quiet I could hear the distant rumble of thunder, telling of the storm that would soon reach Hogwarts.
 At a window on the fifth floor, I stopped abruptly as a flash of lightening illuminated the grounds.
 Heart racing, I turned from the window and came face to face with Sirius Black.

 "FRAK!"
 I jumped back and hit the wall.